Your browser is not supported. For the best experience, use any of these supported browsers: Chrome, Firefox, Safari, Edge.

 FAQS

-Tickets for the 2023–24 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Toronto Maple Leafs.
+Tickets for the 2025–26 regular season can be purchased on Ticketmaster, the Official Ticket Marketplace of the Toronto Maple Leafs.
+And if you're thinking about last-minute tickets, all tickets purchased through Ticketmaster are 100% verified and instantly delivered to your phone.

 The Maple Leafs have made 22 appearances in the Stanley Cup Final, and have won the Stanley Cup 13 times (in 1918, 1922, 1932, 1942, 1945, 1947, 1948, 1949, 1951, 1962, 1963, 1964 and 1967).

-The seating map for Scotiabank Arena can be viewed here.
+The seating map for Scotiabank Arena can be viewed on Ticketmaster(Opens in new tab).

 Reviews